 Q: My job was eliminated last month.
 I took some time off to handle some chores around my house.
 Now I need to get serious.
 I was told by a career coach that I need to buy business cards.
 Are they still relevant?

-A: Business cards are still relevant!
+A: Business cards are still relevant for all professional headshots.
 Why?

 - They’re easy to carry.
 Keep them with you, in your car and in your wallet.
 You never know where you will meet someone.
 It could be in a line at a coffee shop or the deli.
 Have it ready to go.

 - You are a professional!
 Don’t be that person that is fumbling around looking for a piece of paper to write down your contact info.